Germany: Two killed in Mercedes factory shooting – DW – 05/11/2023

-A large-scale emergency operation was underway following a shooting that left two people dead at the Mercedes plant in Sindelfingen on Thursday morning.
+A large-scale emergency operation was underway following a shooting that left two people dead at the Mercedes-Benz plant in Sindelfingen on Thursday morning.

 A special operations team sealed off the site with a full-scale deployment including two helicopters and several emergency doctors.